lettertwo/occurrence.nvim/README.md

     ["g?"] = "rot13",             -- ROT13 encoding
   },

-  -- Optional: callback when occurrence mode activates -- Receives a keymap function: `map(mode, lhs, rhs, opts)` -- This function can be used to set up custom keymaps that are only active in occurrence mode.
+  -- A callback that is invoked when occurrence mode is activated.
+  -- The callback receives a `map` function that can be used -- to set additional keymaps for occurrence mode.
+  --
-  -- Keymaps that are set through this function will automatically be removed when occurrence mode deactivates. on_activate = nil,
+  -- Any keymaps set using this `map` function will automatically be -- buffer-local and will be removed when occurrence mode is deactivated.
+  --
+  -- Receives a function with the same signature as `:h vim.keymap.set`:
+  --`map(mode, lhs, rhs, opts)`
+  on_activate = nil,
 })
 ```